Bina28/DashboardApp/README.md

 # 🧠 Admin Dashboard

-Admin application built with **ASP.NET Core 8 + React + PostgreSQL**, featuring:

-- JWT authentication (including refresh tokens)
-- Client management
+A small **Admin Dashboard** project to demonstrate full-stack development using **ASP.NET Core 8 Minimal API** and **React + Vite**.

+This project is a simplified version of a real admin panel, focusing on **REST API design, clean backend code, and a basic React frontend**.

+---

+## 🔹 Project Overview

+The Admin Dashboard allows you to:

+- Authenticate as an admin
+- View a list of clients with their balances
-- Payments
+- View recent payments
-- Currency rate updates
+- Check and update the token exchange rate

-- CI/CD pipeline via GitHub Actions
-- Docker environment
+The frontend provides:

+- A **login page** that stores a token in `localStorage`
+- A **dashboard page** showing clients and a section to view/update the token rate

 ---